-Quividi recommends using mid to high end USB webcams, which support the UVC norm (ie the video device norm that makes a camera be automatically detected by most operating systems).
+Our solution supports mid to high end USB2 and USB3 webcams using the UVC norm (ie the video device norm that makes a camera be automatically detected by most operating systems).
 These cameras combine affordability, small size, good optics and full HD video (ie 2Mpx).

-The cameras from Logitech, Microsoft or Creative are typically safe choices here.
+The cameras from Logitech, Microsoft or Creative are typically good choices for testing.

 In those cases, it is recommended to use an IP camera.